 The metrics above are useful for benchmarking your retention and loyalty efforts.
 However, to understand the reasons behind your loyalty figures, you need something more sophisticated.

 Typically, you will want to use Net Promoter Score (NPS), the customer experience metric that’s monitored by the majority of Fortune 1000.
-NPS measures the likelihood of customers to recommend your product or service to others — a key indicator of future revenue growth.
+NPS measures the likelihood of customers recommending your product or service to others — a key indicator of future revenue growth.

 It works by asking a simple question: